lkesteloot/unsong/unsong.md

 “Look,” said Bill.
 “You can fit individual pieces to relevant Bible verses.
 I’ll even give you that you mostly stuck to the Jesus theme.
 But the song as a whole only makes sense in the context of rock n’ roll.
 For example, just after the shoes part, it mentions a pink carnation, which was what young men traditionally wore to dance halls.”

 “And which also contains ‘incarnation’ as a substring.
-You don’t think that an Incarnation could possibly have anything to do with…”
+You don’t think that an Incarnation could possibly have anything to do with...”

 The door opened.
 Zoe Farr came in.
 “Hey guys.
 What are you yelling about?
 I could hear you all the way out in the driveway.”